TheJumpCloud/SystemContextAPI/README.md

 #### Input data

-All PUT methods should use the HTTP Content-Type header with a value of application/json for updating record.
+All PUT methods should use the HTTP Content-Type header with a value of application/json for updating records.

 Here is an example of updating the `displayName` of the system.